Refinancing Your Mortgage vs. Selling Your Home in 2026

 Decide whether your financial need is short-term or long-term

-“As real estate agents, people come to us with unique problems, and we help them understand the market” so they can make the right decision, Lewis said.
-In any market, some people need to move because they’re relocating for work, dealing with a divorce, or need a bigger home for a growing family.
+“As real estate agents, people come to us with unique problems, and we help them understand the market,” so they can make the right decision, Lewis said.
+In any market, some people need to move because they’re relocating for work, dealing with a divorce, or in need of a bigger home for a growing family.
 In that case, it makes sense to sell, “especially if you have equity,” he says.

 Lewis recommends meeting with a mortgage professional who can discuss financial vehicles that may help you reduce the mortgage costs on a new home.
 For example, the lender may have a rate buy-down program or offer a discounted rate for the first year or two.
 An adjustable-rate mortgage may be another option.

-Rick Ruiz, a top agent in Las Vegas, Nevada, who sells properties more than 47% quicker than the average agent in that area, suggests homeowners looking to tap their equity decide if their need is short-term or long-term.
+Rick Ruiz, a top agent in Las Vegas, Nevada, who sells properties more than 46% quicker than the average agent in that area, suggests homeowners looking to tap their equity decide if their need is short-term or long-term.

 If your problem is short-term and very specific — say, you need help paying several large medical bills, but you’ve got typical monthly expenses covered — Ruiz suggests a third option that is especially helpful in a high-interest-rate environment: a home equity line of credit (HELOC).

 Although this loan type still borrows against your equity, origination fees will be much lower than for a refinance.
-Plus, although you may be approved for a large amount, you only take out and pay interest on what you end up needing — so you may not end up increasing your debt burden as much this way.
+Plus, although you may be approved for a large amount, you only take out and pay interest on what you end up needing, so you may not end up increasing your debt burden as much this way.

-If your problem is longer term (and you don’t want or need to move for other reasons), Ruiz recommends a refinance over selling.
+If your problem is long-term (and you don’t want or need to move for other reasons), Ruiz recommends a refinance over selling.
 “I’m a big proponent of holding real estate long-term,” he says.
 “I’m going to come from a place of what can I do to hold onto this asset if at all possible.”

 Consult the experts